 How to get in?

 Note: during covid-19 you must purchase your tickets in advance and select your time slot.
 This can be done on their website.
 I believe it can also be done by phone but I did not attempt this method.
 First you should know that you can buy tickets at the front entrance or you can enter the zoo and go to the ticket desk by the carousel.
 This is ideal if you are a member as you can bypass the line.
 If you aren’t a member than you can simply purchase your tickets in line when you are entering the zoo.
-Tickets are $12 per person for non-members and $10 for members.

 General Rules and Safety

 General pool rules apply such as no running, swim diapers and no glass.
 Other rules include no outside food and drink, lounge chairs or floats are allowed in the Gator Run.
 If your child is under 48″ they will be required to wear a life vest whether they can swim or not.
 They do provide life vests.
 This is one part that I love about the whole Cool Zoo area as they make safety a priority!
 They have a large amount of staff that are watching and keeping up with the splash park as well as several lifeguards stationed on the Gator Run who are continually monitoring everyone.
 I personally feel like the zoo has gone above and beyond to provide adequate safety in a sometimes very crowded environment.

 Stake Out a Spot